Marcel Rajman

-Marcel Rajman (alias Simon Maujean, Faculté, Michel, and Michel Mieczlav; 1 May 1923 − 21 February 1944) was a Polish Jew and volunteer fighter in the FTP-MOI group of French resistance fighters during World War II, and the head of "Stalingrad", a highly active militant group.
+Marcel Rajman (alias Simon Maujean, Faculté, Michel, and Michel Mieczlav; 1 May 1923 − 21 February 1944) was a Polish Jew and volunteer fighter in the FTP-MOI group of French Resistance fighters during World War II.
+He was also the head of "Stalingrad", a highly active militant group.

 Biography

 First years

 Marcel Rajman was born on 1 May 1923 in Warsaw.
 He came to France with his parents at the age of eight.
 At ten, he joined the Pionniers and the working men's sports club Yask.
 Making up for lost time, he studied with ease and passed his brevet élémentaire aged 15.
 He started working with his parents, as a textile worker.